-Consumers are complaining that their Apple Watch, which retails for approximately $400 to $1,400, has a screen defect that may not be covered by the product’s limited warranty.
+Consumers are complaining that their Apple Watch, which retails for approximately $400 to $1,400, has a screen defect that Apple is refusing to cover under the product’s limited warranty.
 Apple Watch owners have reported that (1) the screens on the devices are detaching from the body of their watches, (2) the appearance of hairline cracks along the screen, and (3) even shattered screens in some cases.
 These occurrences, owners say, manifested suddenly and unexpectedly, and not due to damage to, or misuse of, the Apple Watch.

-If your Apple Watch screen broke, or your Apple Watch screen cracked, you may be eligible for a class action lawsuit.
+If your Apple Watch screen detached, shattered, or cracked, you may be eligible for a class action lawsuit.
 Morgan & Morgan is a national leader in class action litigation.
 We’ve recovered billions of dollars for consumers and have a reputation for taking on large, powerful corporations, including tech giants like Amazon, Yahoo, Zoom, Uber, and Lyft.

 What’s the Problem With Apple Watches?

 The underlying cause of the Apple Watch defect is that Apple designed and manufactured the Apple Watch in such a way that fails to prevent the lithium cobalt oxide battery from contacting the Watch screen, leading to operational failures and injuries from broken screens.
 Specifically, consumers have alleged that despite knowing the battery can suddenly swell, Apple allocated insufficient room inside the Apple Watch for it to freely expand without affecting the screen face and/or failed to incorporate a protective guard to keep it from contacting the screen face.